nuttapong-klng/terraform-aws/README.md

 WIP

 # Project Structure
+# Project Structure
-- main.tf: Contains the core Terraform configuration using for_each to create EC2 instances dynamically.
+- `main.tf`: Contains the core Terraform configuration using `for_each` to create SQS queues dynamically.
-- variables.tf: Defines input variables, including a list of instances to be created.
+- `variables.tf`: Defines input variables, including a list of queues to be created.
-- outputs.tf: Returns the instance IDs and public IPs of the created EC2 instances.
+- `outputs.tf`: WIP

 # How It Works
 WIP